susumu2357/SQuAD_v2_sv/README.md

 ## What is SQuAD_v2_sv?
 **SQuAD_v2_sv** is a Swedish version of SQuAD2.0.
 Translation was done automatically using the Google Translate API but it is not so straightforward for the following reasons.
-1. The span that determines the start and end of the answer in the context may change after translation.
+- The span that determines the start and end of the answer in the context may change after translation.
-2. If the context and the answer are translated independently, the translated answer may not be included in the translated context.
+- If the context and the answer are translated independently, the translated answer may not be included in the translated context.

 To overcome these difficulties, we used following strategy.
 1. Before the translation, insert the special marker around the answer in the context.
-For instance, if we have the context like this;
+For example, if we have the context like this;
 ```
 Diatomic oxygen gas constitutes 20.8% of the Earth's atmosphere.
 However, monitoring of atmospheric oxygen levels show a global downward trend, because of fossil-fuel burning.
 ```